spring-academy/spring-enterprise-guides/labs/01-advisor-install/workshop/content/part-2-using-spring-application-advisor/index.md

+---
+title: Using Spring Application Advisor
+---
-# Part 2: Using Spring Application Advisor
+# Using Spring Application Advisor

 Now let's use the CLI to analyze and upgrade a Spring Boot project!